I knew it would happen, I just didn’t expect it would be today.

 “No. If she had asthma, she’d have a bigger head,” another friend advised.

-This was an innocent conversation, but it hurt to hear because I know this the first of many to come.
+This was an innocent conversation, but it stung anyway because I know this the first of many to come.
 And the words may not always be innocent or harmless.

 My husband and I decided we would tell our son as much as he needed to know.
 He shouldn’t have to worry about his sister or feel more protective of her than he already does.
-He knows she has “special needs.”
-We explained years ago that Avery has a special “talking teacher” and a “walking teacher” who are teaching her be the best talker and walker she can be.
-These are areas she needs help with…her special needs.
-He is also aware Avery has some medical concerns, but outside of her seizures which he’s witnessed first-hand, he needn’t be burdened with all the details.
+He knows she has a disability.
+We explained years ago that Avery has a “talking teacher” and a “walking teacher” who are teaching her be the best talker and walker she can be.
+He is also aware Avery has some medical concerns.
+But outside of her seizures which he’s witnessed first-hand, we haven’t burdened him with all the details.
+He was on a “need to know” basis.

 Now that he shares his school with his sibling, it’s time to give him more information so he’s prepared if questioned again.